bolt/docs/source/contenttypes-and-records.md

   - `pattern: ..`: Use this to validate a field against a certain pattern.
 See below for examples.
   - `allowtwig: true`: Explicitly allow twig to be used in this field.
 This is needed if you want to allow twig snippets in your content.
+Note: This feature will allow everybody with access to the contenttype to add twig to the content.
+Be careful when using this.
   - `info: ..`: Use for displaying extra information about the field.